 - Prepares and publishes Washington state's Comprehensive Annual Financial Report (CAFR).
 The CAFR is a thorough and detailed presentation of the state's financial condition.
 It reports on the state's activities and balances for each fiscal year.
 It involves a yearlong production effort from the entire Statewide Accounting team.

-- Pepares and publishes the state's Single Audit Report and the Audit Resolution Report.
+- Prepares and publishes the state's Single Audit Report and the Audit Resolution Report.